 Financial Considerations for Buying a Vacation Home

 Few things are more tempting than a vacation home for when real life is starting to get under your skin.
-But buying a second home—much like selling one—may not be as simple as heading there on the weekends.
+But buying a vacation condo or second home—much like selling one—may not be as simple as heading there on the weekends.
 See how the financials, terms, and responsibilities are different, and how buyers can prepare themselves before they even start looking at what's available on the market.